felias-fogg/OneWire/README.md

 of 8 because it assumes 8MHz as the lowest frequency.
 Since 1.6.5 the later patch is not neccessary anymore and is disabled.

+Since the [OneWire library maintained by Paul Stoffregen](https://github.com/PaulStoffregen/OneWire) apparently addresses all the problems, I have archived this repository!